iscoe/cajal3d-i2g/packages/caffe_membrane_segmentation/README.md

 ### Step 2: Training
 Note: you may want to run nvidia-smi on the cluster first to make sure the GPU device(s) you wish to use are free.
-Also, it's a good idea to put everything on /scratch as this is locally mounted (e.g. vs /home, which is nfs mounted).
+Also, it's a good idea to put everything on a disk that is locally mounted (vs NFS mounted); on our cluster, this is /scratch.

     ssh gpucluster0
     cd /scratch/pekalmj1/isbi2012-demo